 GHG management and energy efficiency performance

-In 2019, greenhouse gas emissions were 12.11 million tonnes, or 0.11 tonnes CO2-equivalent per barrel, and we used 8.17 GJ of energy per cubic metre of product.
+In 2019, greenhouse gas emissions were 12.11 million tonnes, or 0.11 tonnes CO2-equivalent per barrel, and we met our performance target of 8.17 GJ of energy per cubic metre of product.
 Both emissions and energy use intensity improved from previous years due to reliable plant operations and performance.

 As one of the most thermally integrated industrial facilities in Canada, Syncrude has extensive processes built into the operation to maximize energy efficiency.
 For example, depending on production rates, the upgrader can produce up to 75 per cent of the total energy needed to produce heat at both our Aurora and Mildred Lake sites.
 This includes heat required for bitumen extraction processes and even for some of our buildings.
 Once all these efficiencies are used, we supplement with natural gas as needed.
 An imbalance between extraction and upgrading processes leads to higher energy use and emissions, as was the case in 2019 due to operational impacts related to the Government of Alberta’s curtailment program.
 Excess produced energy that cannot be used at a given time is exported to the Alberta electrical grid.